 - and Nintendo’s Switch console

 ….all have new games launching to an eager audience ready to cough their cash up before the official release.

-Gaming Affiliate Websites
+Gaming Affiliate Website Ideas

 Some retailers pay affiliate commissions on pre-release orders, plus everything else added to the basket. (and no, it isn’t just Amazon that uses that tactic to attract affiliates.)